This Course Has Passed.

 - How the “housing costs” is calculated using the LHA scheme rules?

-- What to do when changes occur?
+- What tenants and landlords can do when changes in personal circumstances occur?

 - How can you ensure direct payment is made to you from the first month?